AutoBench/AutoBench/README.md

 This is the code implementation of paper [*AutoBench: Automatic Testbench Generation and Evaluation Using LLMs for HDL Design*](https://arxiv.org/abs/2407.03891), which has been **accepted** by [*6th ACM/IEEE International Symposium on Machine Learning for CAD*](https://mlcad.org/symposium/).

+Updated on 15.Aug.2024: This open source work is honored to be **nominated** for the **Best Artifact Award** 😃.
+One reviewer successfully reproduced our work and achieved even better results than reported in the paper.

 This open-sourced project contains the `code implementation` of *AutoBench*, the `dataset` (see json files in [`data/HDLBits`](data/HDLBits), the dataset is extended from HDLBits data) and the `experimental results` (see the following google drive link) referred in paper Section V Experimental results.
 Due to the large size, the experimental results are uploaded to [google drive](https://drive.google.com/drive/folders/1EhG9Ch4vDzMtOsDvoiHthU0OWsZP1xRh?usp=sharing).

 ![image](https://github.com/AutoBench/AutoBench/blob/master/Workflow_Detailed_Generation.png)